xmos/sw_usb_audio/README.rst

 Welcome to version 6 of the XMOS USB Audio software framework.

-The main feature of version 6 of the XMOS USB Audio software framework and associated applications is to add support for the latest SU devices now available from XMOS.
+The main feature of version 6 of the XMOS USB Audio software framework and associated applications is to add support for the latest U series of devices now available from XMOS.
 This release supports the previous L devices, however, there is no need to update to this version unless a specific issues is solved by this release.
 Please see CHANGELOG.rst for detailed change listing.